httptoolkit/http-encoding/README.md

 The encoding can be a string (e.g. `'gzip'` or `'gzip, base64'`), an array of strings, or undefined.

 ### Per-codec streaming methods

+Each codec can also be stream-decoded explicitly with the corresponding method:

 * `createGzipStream`
 * `createGunzipStream`